Pasu4/animdustry/doc/doc_js.md

 ```

 - **name:** The name of your mod.
 - **namespace:** The namespace of your mod.
 Used to organize procedures.
-Only required for JSON mods, does nothing in JavaScript mods.
 - **author:** The main author of the mod.
 Other mentions can be placed in *credits.txt*.
 - **description:** The description of your mod.
 Currently does absolutely nothing.
 - **enabled:** Whether the mod should be loaded.
 Defaults to `true`.